Pattern Avoidance Over a Hypergraph: Abstract

 In the deterministic case we show that, for $\Lambda$ containing many size $L$ cliques, the number of $\Lambda$-avoiding $n$-permutations is $O\p{\frac{n\log^{2+\epsilon}n}{L}}^n$, giving a nontrivial bound with $L$ polynomial in $n$.
 Our main tool in the analysis of this deterministic case is the new and revolutionary hypergraph containers method, developed in \cite{BMS} and \cite{ST}.
-This method enables us to divide up the independent sets in a hypergraph into a series of containers, and effectively bound the total number of independent sets in a hypergraph where independent sets correspond to $\Lambda$-avoiding permutations.